 - Synchronize and repair Dynamics GP Companies and Users with SQL Server Databases, Logins and Database Users.

 - Update Logins and passwords after moving to a new SQL Server or when creating test environments.

 - Clean up system tables and validate database integrity and table structures before upgrading to minimize upgrade issues.

 - Export and import selected data from multiple tables using XML for quick transfer of small amounts of data between systems or for backups.

 Below is a list of the features for this module.

-The following key is used to denote whether the feature is a Standard Mode (User level) feature (unmarked) or an Advanced Mode (Administrator level) feature and to what build of GP Power Tools the feature was added.
+The following key is used to denote whether the feature is a Standard Mode (User level) feature (unmarked) or an Advanced Mode (Administrator level) feature and to what build of GP Power Tools the feature was added in parenthesis.

 - (A) Advanced Mode Feature

 This feature can be used to copy relatively small amounts of data between companies or systems.
 It is account framework independent and can be used to select specific tables (with optional SQL where clauses) to copy the exact data desired into an XML file.
 Use this feature to copy security settings from UAT to Live systems during new installs, or to backup data when testing code so you can restore back.
 Support engineers can also use this to request specific data instead of huge gigabyte sized backup files.